 - XL 12″ x 22.5″

 You will generally need to pay for your box in advance, and the period you pay for will affect your costs.
 If you pay for a year in advance, it will work out cheaper than renting for three months at a time.
-Though this will depend on how long you need the box for, and only if you are sure of the period required in advance.
+This will depend on how long you need the box for and if you are sure of the period required in advance.

-Additional fees could also be due, so you need to find out the full costs before you decide to rent a box.
+Additional fees could also be due, so you need to find out the full costs before deciding to rent a box.
 You may be charged for extra keys, and you can expect to pay if you lose the key or code to access the box.

 How to Get a P.O.
 Box